Why is My AC Leaking Water?

 You might notice a small puddle around the outdoor unit.
 This may simply be the result of the system’s normal recycling of water.

 When Leaking Water Is a Problem

-A large amount of water or water that persists for more than a day is a cause for concern.
-Only a certified heating and cooling service technician can pinpoint the problem with your Middleburg, FL air conditioner.
+A lot of water or a problem that continues for more than a day is a cause for concern.
+Only a certified heating and cooling service technician can pinpoint the problem.
 Some possible causes include:

 - A dirty air filter.
 This causes restricted airflow to the evaporator’s coils.
 The coils can freeze, causing water to spill out of the condensate drain pan.